AngelinaGentaz/An-introduction-to-epidemiological-modelling/README.md

 Modélisation d'une épidémie - Images des mathématiques.
 (2020, novembre).
 CNRS. https://images.math.cnrs.fr/Modelisation-d-une-epidemie-partie-2.html\

+### Supporting information
-*Supporting information* : this paper is also written in LaTeX and in French, to get it, please reach me out.
+This paper is also written in LaTeX and in French, to get it, please reach me out.
 In the rest of this repo you will find the raw dataset.
 An illustrated appendix concerning the data cleaning set has also been written in French (but a bit heavy to import on GitHub).
 If you wish to read it, please do not hesitate to reach me out again.
-I would like to thank Sophie, Oriane and Johann for their involvement in this paper as well as our teacher members of the jury, Mr Koelblen and Mr Rauzy.